Central Park

 Park Features

 At the heart of Central Park stands the C. Douglass Ramey Amphitheater, where the magic of live performance unfolds.
-This is home to the beloved Kentucky Shakespeare Festival and other crowd-pleasers like the Old Louisville LIVE concert series and Jazz in Central Park.
+Built in 1976, the site has a layered history: a gymnasium once stood there, converted into a police station in 1970 before being cleared for the amphitheater a few years later.
+Today it's home to the Kentucky Shakespeare Festival and other events like the Old Louisville LIVE concert series and Jazz in Central Park.

 Natural Environment